dhiway/cord/product-sdk/README.md

 native host contract manifest bound to the checked-in runtime metadata-hash record and SDK manifests.
 The checked-in Commons V14 SCALE metadata generates a byte-reproducible PAPI descriptor with `polkadot-api@2.1.6`; `check:papi` rejects metadata or generated-output drift.
-The manifest's 143-method inventory is generated from `docs/sdk/native-route-contract.json`; Rust and TypeScript execute every canonical route sample.
-It binds the canonical P5 signing-payload hash while the signing payload binds a canonical descriptor-contract digest that excludes only that mutable binding field, avoiding a circular/full-envelope hash claim.
+The authoritative 138-method inventory is generated from `docs/sdk/native-route-contract.json`;
+Rust and TypeScript execute every canonical route sample.
+The network-bound descriptor and host schema are regenerated only from a reconciled live metadata identity.
+The descriptor binds the canonical P5 signing-payload hash while the signing payload binds a canonical descriptor-contract digest that excludes only that mutable binding field, avoiding a circular/full-envelope hash claim.
 It is the supported closed host-route policy inventory rather than a substitute for the generated